 What is Electromagnetic Induction?

 Michael Faraday arranged a conducting wire as per the setup given below, attached to a device to measure the voltage across the circuit.
-When a bar magnet was moved through the coiling, the voltage detector measures voltage in the circuit.
+When a bar magnet was moved through the coiling, the voltage detector measures the voltage in the circuit.

 - Number of Coils: The induced voltage is directly proportional to the number of turns/coils of the wire.
 Greater the number of turns, greater is voltage produced